1) Where is your College located?

 3. Jane Norman College does not offer co-op programs in any of our programs.
 As a student with us however, you will fulfill 500 hours of practicum training in a working environment.
 These hours are necessary to graduate. [ top ]

 4. Applicants must have a grade 12 or equivalent.
 Those who do not may still apply and be considered on an individual basis.
-Applicants to the Special Education Diploma or the Early Childhood Inclusive Education Certificate programs must have successfully completed either our Youth Worker or Early Childhood Education Diploma, or their equivalent.
+Applicants to the Inclusion and Intervention Diploma must have successfully completed either our Youth Worker or Early Childhood Education Diploma, or their equivalent.
 Applicants for any of our programs must posses an adequate knowledge of the written and spoken English language. [ top ]

 5. Applications for enrollment will be accepted and given consideration until August of the year of studies.
 Applications received after the middle of August can not be guaranteed consideration for that study year.
 The Dr. Jane Norman Entrance Scholarship is awarded to several students before they graduate high school, based on academic achievement and exhibited personal characteristics necessary to professional care givers.
 An academic standing of 80% or higher gets an automatic consideration for an entrance scholarship, so applying before June 1 is beneficial to those hoping to receive a scholarship. [ top ]